ibm-cloud-docs/satellite/reqs-host-network-outbound-tor.md

 {{site.data.keyword.attribute-definition-list}}

-# Non-RHCOS enabled locations in Toronto
+# Non-CoreOS enabled locations in Toronto
 {: #reqs-host-network-outbound-tor}

 The following network requirements are for outbound connectivity for Red Hat Enterprise Linux (RHEL) hosts for use with non Red Hat CoreOS enabled locations in the  Toronto (`ca-tor`) region.